 Just past the second highpoint the trail splits.
 Either path will lead you to the La Plata Mountains Observation Point at 3.6 miles.
 Dominating the eastern block of the range are Silver Mountain and Lewis Mountain.

 Perching rocks overhang the hamlet of Turtle Lake.
-Falls Creek Meadow with its array of popular trails is image-center.
+Hidden Valley with its array of popular trails is image-center.

 Locate the map post near the observation point.
 Two trails leave from here.
 For the standard loop bear left.
 It will save you 0.4 mile.
 The upper track is mostly smooth and even levels briefly in a meadow.
 But most of the descent utilizes a rather steep and rocky old road.